georghe-crihan/digma-e605-qt-apps-framework/README.md

 * figure out how the device's virtual keyboard is invoked
 * try to build with the stock kernel - maybe that helps resolving the above issues.

+### This document:
+* mention OSX Disk Utility for image mount
+* OSX Wine for rkunpack.exe as no source code is available
+* Mention Parallels script.
+* Mention kernel header version differences (and official SDK archive name, for that matter).